Local Fort Myers Lawyers with Over 46 Years of Combined State and Federal Litigation Experience

 If you are currently facing a paternity issue in Fort Myers, let the Law Office of John D. Mills, P.A. give you a hand.
 Whether you and the alleged father are ready to sign a voluntary acknowledgement or anticipate going to court to handle the matter, our firm can represent you.
-We have been practicing family law for 31 years and are deeply familiar with the local attorneys and clerks system.
+We have been practicing family law for over 46 years combined and are deeply familiar with the local attorneys and clerks system.
 Let’s get your paternity matter sorted as soon as possible.

 Call our firm at (239) 347-9932 or contact us to get started.